eileenchoe/olive/README.md

 ### Functions

-Functions look like immutable variables, and they can take parameters.
-Olive allows named and default parameters.
+Functions may have named and default parameters.

 Functions must have type annotations.
 See section on type annotations for more detail about constructing a function type annotation.
 The compiler will perform static semantic analysis to ensure function parameters and return value are of the correct type.